arianizadi/Kali-Tool-Installer/README.md

 # Kali-Tool-Installer

+**WARNING** -
-**WARNING** - Ubuntu will self impode if all kali-repo packages are upgraded.
+1) Ubuntu will self impode if all kali-repo packages are upgraded.
+2) It is not best practice to install other distros repos and it will likely cause issues.

 ## Setup